Destroyerlll/Moongourd/README.md

-this mod will fetch data from the moongourd website and show it within the game.
+This mod will fetch data from the moongourd website and show it within the game.

 mg = Toggle on/off (it's off by default)